 - Who are the Cubs?

 - The Sydney University Cubs is the team entered by the Sydney University American Football Club in the Gridiron NSW Colts competition.
 The Cubs was one of the foundation teams of the Gridiron NSW Colts competition (then called the NSWGFL Juniors) and won the championship in the inaugural season of competition in 1994.
 In 17 years of competition, the Cubs have won 6 state championships – more than any other team – including the 2009 Gridiron NSW Colts championship.
-The Cubs won through to the 2010 Championship Game and will be looking to win it all in 2011.
 More information on the history of the Cubs can be found by clicking on the History link on the Cubs page.
 The Sydney University American Football Club is a member club of Sydney University Sport & Fitness (“SU Sport”) – the body which administers all sporting and recreational activities at Sydney University – and has been a member club since 1985.
 The American Football Club was awarded the John Kean Trophy as SU Sport Club of the Year for 2006.
 This was the third time the club had won the award.
 SU Sport is the most successful sporting club in Australian history, having produced more Australian representatives and won more major competitions than any other sporting club.
 More information on SU Sport can be found on its website at www.susport.com.

 - What about all the equipment?